Jump ahead to:

 Paid ads would be services like Google Adwords or Facebook Ads, and generally the “components” of this are: 1) Ads, and 2) Landing pages.
 The landing pages might, but might not be, on your website.

 What you want to measure is:

 - ad click throughs as a percentage of ad impressions

 - landing page conversions as a percentage of landing page views.

-Paid ad platforms provide analytics to allow these things to be known, and that data is within the analytics platform of the ad service.SEO Needs Link Building
+Paid ad platforms provide analytics to allow these things to be known, and that data is within the analytics platform of the ad service.Check out our Digital PR Platform